raspberrypi/documentation/linux/usage/systemd.md

 ...
 ```

 User services should be placed in `/etc/systemd/user`: the filename dictates the service name.
-For example, a file named `monitoring.service` would define the service named `monitoring`.
+For example, a file named `monitoring.service` would define a service named `monitoring`.

 ### Example - one-time service
 One-time services are used when you wish to run a program which does some work, then exits: this is in contrast to a service which stays running all the time.
 Consider the following service definition: